Open-Resin-Alliance/Orion/README.md

 ## Contact

-If you have any questions, feedback, or suggestions, please don't hesitate to contact us on [Discord!](https://discord.gg/GFUn9gwRsj)
+If you have any questions, feedback, or suggestions, please don't hesitate to contact us on [TheContrappostoShop Discord](https://discord.gg/GFUn9gwRsj) & [Open Resin Alliance Discord!](https://discord.gg/beFeTaPH6v)